-With electricity prices on the rise, it’s time to think about replacing those potentially dangerous halogen downlights.
-To assist you in making an informed decision, we have listed the main advantages of switching to LED downlights.
-If you require any further information please send us a message or give us a call.
+To help you make an informed decision, we’ve outlined the main benefits of switching to LED downlights below.
+If you require any additional information, please send us an email or give us a call.

-- The installation of LED flood lights, LED light bars & LED ceiling lights
+The installation of LED pendant lights, LED light bars & LED ceiling lights.

 Halogen downlights are at risk of causing a fire when:

-- The halogen transformer is too close to the halogen lamp.
+The halogen transformer is too close to the halogen bulb.

-- Insulation has been placed too close to, or over the top of, the light or its associated transformer.
+Insulation has been placed on top of the down light or its associated transformer.

 The surface temperature of an LED light is approx. 50 degrees Celsius making them a much safer alternative.